ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 *   Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse id sem consectetuer libero luctus adipiscing.
 ~~~
-The same is true for the definition parts of a definition list (remember, it is the definition that is treated as a list item).
+The same is true for the description parts of a description list (remember, it is the description that is treated as a list item).
 The following two blocks will generate identical HTML:
 ~~~markdown
 Mollusc
 :   An invertebrate of a large phylum which includes